Vectorized/preapprove/README.md

 ## Security

-- Collectors can subscribe and unsubscribe to the lister which is queried by NFT contracts.
+- Collectors can subscribe and unsubscribe to the listers.
 Subscription is opt-in.

+  - The NFT contract developer has to specify which lister on the registry is queried by the NFT contract.
+    We recommend that the lister address is hardcoded as a constant in the NFT contract's code, for security (if the lister is created via our factory) and gas efficiency.

 - A lister can add operators, but takes 7 days to take effect.